 Landlord news

-Stay up to date with the latest changes affecting Landlords across England and the wider UK.
-With major reforms coming into force from 1 May 2026, this year marks one of the most significant shifts in the private rented sector in decades.
+With major reforms coming into force from 1st May 2026, this year marks one of the most significant shifts in the private rented sector in decades.

 End of fixed‑term Assured Shorthold Tenancies (ASTs)